bec-archer/SR80-Manuals/user-manual.md

 If a required field is missing when Maria tries to create a job, the button stays on "Save as Draft" instead of "Create Work Order."
 The same enforcement applies when finalizing an existing draft — the Finalize button stays disabled until all required fields are filled in on every item.
 On drafts, items missing required fields are highlighted with an orange background and a "Complete Item Info" banner.

+#### Category Labels

+The app uses two billing categories throughout: one for labor (repairs that come out of the back), and one for parts (hoses, fittings, and adapters that come out of the front).
+Both of those labels are configurable here, because — it turns out — what things are *called* is apparently a deeply personal decision that is subject to change at any time and without notice.

+Whatever you type into these fields will show up everywhere: job cards, cost breakdowns, reports, all of it.
+The underlying data doesn't change (a hose assembly is still a hose assembly, regardless of what we're calling it this week), so your reports will always be accurate even if the labels aren't.

+To update a label, just type the new value and save.
+It takes effect immediately.
+No developers were harmed in the making of this feature (this time).

 ### Manage Lists

 Manage Lists is where you control the dropdown options used throughout the app.
 Accessible from Admin Settings → **Manage Lists** under the "Shop" section.